evokateur/nodejs-complete-guide/README.md

 Coding along with [**NodeJS - The Complete Guide**](https://www.udemy.com/course/nodejs-the-complete-guide/)

-This is the Products Shop app developed in Sections 3 through ~23~ 13 (currently), with the added twist of TypeScript
+This is the Products Shop app developed in [Sections 3 through 23](@docs/sections.md), with the added twist of TypeScript

 ![Capture d’écran 2025-06-09 à 15 35 37](https://github.com/user-attachments/assets/1774c6ff-8eb2-4934-925c-04af2c2902ad)